-The cast shares a deep reverence for their mission, and that translates into an incredible camaraderie.
+In The Chosen Season 1, the cast shares a deep reverence for their mission, and that translates into an incredible camaraderie.
 “The whole vibe on the set is wonderful,” said Noah James, who plays Andrew.
 “Everyone is trying to do their best work while also enjoying each other.
 Dallas is an amazing leader for the project, and the shoot’s great energy starts at the top with him and filters through to every aspect of the show.”

 “I think this series is going to be an incredible way to draw people and introduce people to Jesus, to the Bible, to the disciples, that is historically faithful and that is in the spirit of the Scriptures.”